 Wildlife is the heart of Belize, and Belizians place a high priority on preservation.
 In the eighties, this tiny country, roughly the size of Wales, pioneered eco-tourism long before the term was coined, and today the ideals of green tourism are rigorously upheld.

-Dabbling its toes in the Caribbean coast of the Central American isthmus, southeast of the Yucatán Peninsula nestled between Mexico and Guatemala, this small Central American-Caribbean nation has more in common with its island neighbors than with its fiery Central American nextdoor neighbors.
+Dabbling its toes on the Caribbean coast of the Central American isthmus, southeast of the Yucatán Peninsula nestled between Mexico and Guatemala, this small Central American-Caribbean nation has more in common with its island neighbors than with its fiery Central American next-door neighbors.

-Most travelers flock to Belize for the excellent fishing or scuba diving.
-However, the Cayo District, part of Belize’s inland frontier an intoxicating melange of lovely Maya ruins, untouched rain forest and primitive villages, brought us here.
+Most travelers flock to Belize for excellent fishing or scuba diving.
+However, the Cayo District, part of Belize’s inland frontier an intoxicating melange of lovely Maya ruins, untouched rainforest, and primitive villages brought us here.